vinisantoro/oci-audio-requests/README.md

 **Notes:**

-- The email list should be added directly in `validate-email.js` and `get-upload-url.js` in production, but NOT committed to version control
+- The email list is configured via the `ALLOWED_EMAILS` environment variable (not in code files)
-- No `config.js` file is needed - configuration is done via environment variables
+- No `config.js` file is needed - all configuration is done via environment variables
 - **PWA:** Icons are included in the project.
 The application can be installed on the home screen.

 ## 🔐 Security Implementation

 ### Architecture

-- ✅ Email list embedded directly in Serverless Functions (not accessible as static file)
+- ✅ Email list protected in `ALLOWED_EMAILS` environment variable (not exposed in code)
 - ✅ OCI bucket URL protected in `OCI_UPLOAD_URL` environment variable (not exposed)
 - ✅ Email validation performed on the backend
 - ✅ Direct upload to OCI using Pre-Authenticated Request (PAR) URLs
-- ✅ No sensitive data in frontend code
+- ✅ No sensitive data in frontend code or version control

 ### How It Works